 Step 1: Power the Mixer

-Step 2: Send the mixer audio to the device
+Step 2: Send the mixer audio to the bridge

 Connect the Dual Mono 1/4" plugs to the "Main Out".
 Remember "R" stands for "Red" as well as "Right"

-Connect the 1/8" plug on the other side of the cable to the VS device just above the power cable.
+Connect the 1/8" plug on the other side of the cable to the bridge just above the power cable.
 This 1/8" plug is the most delicate component- make sure it doesn't get bent or broken.

 Step 3: Connect microphone(s) to the mixer

 Grab your favorite microphone, for example this AT-4040, which requires Phantom Power

 Use your XLR cable to connect the microphone to the mixer in the top left.